Benefits of Outdoor Play

 Physical Benefits of Outdoor Play:

 Outdoor play and physical activity, such as playing on the monkey bars, develop coordination skills.
-It also helps boost children’s self-esteem and confidence levels because they learn how to push their own boundaries by challenging themselves with new tasks like climbing trees or riding a bike without training wheels for the first time.
+It also helps boost children’s self-esteem and confidence levels because they learn how to push their boundaries by challenging themselves with new tasks like climbing trees or riding a bike without training wheels for the first time.

 Mental Benefits of Outdoor Play: